3C277.1 e-MERLIN workshop: Part 1 - Calibration

 gaintable=['all_avg.K','bpcals_precal.p1']) # Apply the existing delay and phase solutions

-Alternatively, if are doing this in the CASA prompt, you can enter the parameters for the first source and then just adjust the field and append parameters.
+Alternatively, if you are doing this in the CASA prompt, you can enter the parameters for the first source and then simply adjust the field and append parameters.

 plotms(vis='bpcals_precal.ap1',